ReiGnboW86/breakbot/README.md

 Add sound effects to different breakpoints in the breaks (2 min, 30 second, start) (Work in progress)

+Add the ability to extend a break or a task that is already ongoing (Feature request)

+Fix bug with role hierarchy linked to assistant (works on some servers, some not)

 Add the possibility to opt out of the sound effects, for all users (Future feature TTS maybe)

 Add the possibility to choose between a task or a break when starting a timer (IMPLEMENTED)